FROM THE GARDEN

 5. Bury any exposed stems to try and force new roots so the plant has more support

-6. Bt organic insecticide spray – DIRECT PRODUCT LINK HERE
+6. Bt organic bacteria-based spray – DIRECT PRODUCT LINK HERE

 7. SVB sticky traps with pheromones attract the male wasps – DIRECT PRODUCT LINK HERE